How Do Astronauts Drink Coffee in Space?

 Unlike other foods and drinks in space, coffee made with the ISSpresso machine does not have to be consumed from a plastic bag.
 Instead, they use a "zero-G coffee cup."

-In low-gravity environments like the ISS, fluids tend to get 'sticky' because of surface tension and capillary effects — in result, coffee tends to cling to the walls of the cup.
+In low-gravity environments like the ISS, fluids tend to get "sticky" because of surface tension and capillary effects—as a result, coffee tends to cling to the walls of the cup.

 “You could dip your tongue in the cup, and lick the hot coffee out.
 Or you could throw it out of the cup and suck down the scalding blob that forms in the air," Weislogel continued in his interview.

-Astronauts are making leaps in the name of science — if anyone deserves a strong cup of coffee, it's them.
+Astronauts are making leaps in the name of science—if anyone deserves a strong cup of coffee, it's them.
+Which is exactly why you'll find Death Wish Coffee on NASA's permanent menu.